NeuroStat/CustomFormatBIDS/Windows/README.md

 git clone git@github.com:NeuroStat/CustomFormatBIDS.git
 ```

 You might need to adjust the [execution policy](https://ss64.com/ps/set-executionpolicy.html).
-To change the policy of your shell to Unrestricted, so that you can run any script downloaded from the internet, type:
+To change the policy of your shell to *Unrestricted*, so that you can run any script downloaded from the internet, type:
 ```
-Set-ExecutionPolicy Unrestricted
+Set-ExecutionPolicy Unrestricted -Scope CurrentUser
 ````
 in the PowerShell.